 Of course, this "finitely many" may be so large a number that from the viewpoint of working physics, this result will be useless.
-Another reason why this result is not yet physically useful is that the set T is not definable and therefore, we know constructive method of finding this constant N.
+Another reason why this result is not yet physically useful is that the set T is not \mathcal{L} -definable and therefore, we do not know a constructive method of finding this constant N.